Second Seminole War: Costs

 Mahon cites estimates of US$30,000,000 to $40,000,000 as the cost of the Second Seminole War, but knew of no analysis of the actual cost.
 Congress appropriated funds for the 'suppression of Indian hostilities', but the costs of the Creek War of 1836 are included in that.
 An inquiry in extravagance in naval operations found that the Navy had spent about US$511,000 on the war.
 The investigation did find questionable expenditures.
 Among other things, while the Army had bought dugout canoes for $10 to $15 apiece, the Navy spent an average of $226 per canoe.
 The number of Army, Navy and Marine regulars who served in Florida is given as 10,169.
 About 30,000 militiamen and volunteers also served in the war.

+By the spring 1841, the paymaster general issued a report that found the U.S. government had issued $2,500,000 in payroll to regular army soldiers and an additional $3,500,000 in payroll to citizen soldiers.

 Sources agree that the U.S. Army officially recorded 1,466 deaths in the Second Seminole War, mostly from disease.
 The number killed in action is less clear.
 Mahon reports 328 regular Army killed in action, while Missall reports that Seminoles killed 269 officers and men.
 Almost half of those deaths occurred in the Dade Massacre, Battle of Lake Okeechobee and Harney Massacre.
 Similarly, Mahon reports 69 deaths for the Navy while Missall reports 41 for the U.S. Navy and Marine Corps, but adds others may have died after being sent out of Florida as incurable.
 Mahon and the Florida Board of State Institutions agree that 55 volunteer officers and men were killed by the Seminoles, while Missall says the number is unknown.
 There is no figure for how many militiamen and volunteers died of disease or accident, however.

 The number of white civilians, Seminoles and Black Seminoles killed is uncertain.
 A northern newspaper carried a report that more than 80 civilians were killed by Indians in Florida in 1839.
 Nobody was keeping a cumulative account of the number of Indians and Black Seminoles killed, or the number who died of starvation or other privations caused by the war.
 The people shipped west did not fare well, either.
 By the end of 1843, 3,824 Indians (including 800 Black Seminoles) had been shipped from Florida to what became the Indian Territory.
 They were initially settled on the Creek Reservation, which created tensions.
 The next year, the Florida people numbered 3,136.
 As of 1962, their numbers had dropped to 2,343 Seminoles in the Indian Territory and perhaps some 1,500 in Florida.